top of page

 Know the truth about suffering.

-Pain is a real, physical phenomenon, but suffering and feelings of dissatisfaction (in any of its many forms) are emotional conditions.
-As such, we must choose to continue to suffer after an unpleasant event in your life.
+Pain is a real, physical and emotional phenomenon, but suffering and feelings of dissatisfaction (in any of their many forms) are emotional conditions.
+As such, the only way to suffer during or after an unpleasant experience in life is by choosing to suffer.
+You can and should learn how to stop choosing to suffer.

 Life is not fair.

-If you do not already fully accept this regrettable truth you will be stuck in some form of fantasy in your reactions to life and in your responses to life events.
-In short, you will not be successful at achieving wisdom #4 if you don't also accept this wisdom.
+If you do not already fully accept this regrettable truth you will be stuck in some form of fantasy in your reactions to life events and in your responses to life events.

 Strive to understand life as it truly IS and make your plans and choices accordingly.